 Prior to the start of any dust generating activities, baseline air samples were collected.
 These included measurements for airborne particulates and mould respectively by use of a portable aerosol monitor and an N6 multi-hole impactor, high flow pump and suitable growth media.
 The analysis of mould air samples identified the total concentrations and mould species by culturing of viable spores.

 The samples were analyzed at the Pinchin Environmental Microbiology Laboratory, located at the Mississauga head office.
-The Pinchin laboratory is accredited for culture and direct microscope fungal analysis by the American Industrial Hygiene Association (AIHA) Environmental Microbiology Laboratory Accreditation Program and participates in the AIHA Environmental Microbiology Proficiency Analytical Testing Program.
+The Pinchin laboratory is accredited for culture and direct microscope fungal analysis by AIHA-Laboratory Accreditation Programs, LLC Environmental Microbiology Laboratory Accreditation Program and participates in the AIHA-LAP, LLC Environmental Microbiology Proficiency Analytical Testing Program.

 Each sample was cultured for 5 days after which colonies were counted.
 Representative colonies were then transferred to secondary media and then incubated for 7 to 10 days after which they are identified to the Genus or Species level based upon current fungal taxonomic keys.
 Upon receipt of the laboratory report, the results were interpreted and made available to HSC.

 Based on the above published standards Pinchin developed site specific procedures for the isolation of the construction area and inspected all phases of the work until completion.